 It’s hard not to think of the redwood trees when thinking of California.
-Located in Northern California the Redwood National Park and State Parks cover an enormous area of redwoods.
+Located in Northern California, Redwood National Park and State Parks protect some of the tallest trees on Earth, with coast redwoods reaching over 350 feet.

-The area covers 4 parks including the Redwood National Park and California state parks: Del Norte Coast, Jedediah Smith, and Prairie Creek.
-Combined the park system covers 139,000 acres of old-growth rainforests.
+The area covers four parks: the federal Redwood National Park and three California state parks (Del Norte Coast, Jedediah Smith, and Prairie Creek).
+Combined, the park system spans 139,000 acres of old-growth rainforest.
+Admission to the national park is free, though some state park areas charge a day-use fee.

 Newton B. Drury Scenic Parkway

 One of the main draws to the Redwood area in northern California is the Newton B. Drury Scenic Parkway.
-You’ll see plenty of redwoods while driving down this incredibly scenic road.
+This 10-mile road runs through continuous old-growth redwoods and is the single best thing you can do in the park if you’re short on time.
 It was hard not to pull off every chance I could.
-You’ll find plenty of trails, groves, and stops to explore while driving this road.
+You’ll find plenty of trails, groves, and stops along the way.
+The parkway is especially photogenic during golden hour when warm light filters through the canopy.

 I loved to photograph the road curving through the redwoods and taking pictures of my car for scale.